Safety & Guidelines

 Rules & Guidelines

-• Individuals such as coaches and WSI’s wishing to use the facility for instruction must rent lanes in advance and have an approved certificate of insurance on file.
+- Professionals such as coaches and swim instructors wishing to use the pools for instruction must rent space in advance and have an certificate of insurance on file.

 - Children under 10 years of age must be supervised by a parent, relative or person assuming legal responsibility for the child who is at least 14 years of age, and is outside the building actively watching their children.
-A lifeguard may request closer supervision if he or she is uncomfortable with a child’s swimming ability.
+A lifeguard may request closer supervision, including the supervisor entering the water, if he or she is uncomfortable with a child’s swimming ability.

 - Lifeguards have the authority to stop any behavior they deem unsafe or inappropriate.

-- Patrons must take a soapy shower before entering the pools.
+- Patrons must take a shower before entering the pools.

 - Spitting, or blowing the nose in the pool is prohibited.

 - Persons having any considerable area of exposed sub-epidermal tissue, cuts, or known or recognizable contagious diseases, are not permitted to use the pools.

 - Glass containers, bottles and SCUBA masks are prohibited.